buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_PumpOccurrence.md

+# Pset_PumpOccurrence

 Pump occurrence attributes attached to an instance of IfcPump.
 <!-- end of short definition -->